shovelend/dashee/README.md

  ```
  dashee transform generic2grafana {path_to_generic_json} {your_service_name}
  ```
- This should spit out more JSON and create a number of files, depending on the number of dashboards in your original `dasher.yml`.
+ This should confirm that a number of files have been created - the number of files depends on the number of dashboards in your original `dasher.yml`.
 Look for files starting `{your_service_name}-*.json`

  Any problems, raise an issue here and provided a link to the dasher YML file or upload your generic JSON file.

 4. Send your newly created dashboard files to Grafana.
  ```
- dashee publish grafana {path_to_generic_json} --grafana-key {api_token}
+ dashee publish grafana {path_to_grafana_json} --grafana-key {api_token}
  ```
+ where `{path_to_grafana_json}` is one of the JSON files created in step 3.
 Find the `{api_token}` in vault under `secrets\grafana\api_key`

- if all goes well, something like the following should be returned:
+ If all goes well, something like the following should be returned:

  ```
  Upload successful